opensource-observer/oso/apps/docs/docs/integrate/python-notebooks.md

 ![GCP Save Results](./gcp_save_results.png)

-4. Finally, you can import your data into your analysis tool of choice.
+4. Finally, import your data into your analysis tool of choice.
 For example, you can import a CSV file into a Pandas dataframe in a Jupyter notebook:

    ```python
    import pandas as pd